nighthawkcoders/nighthawk_society/README.md

 # Walruses README
 ### Project Checkpoint Week 1
-- [Sriya's Ticket](https://github.com/nighthawkcoders/nighthawk_society/issues/14): I worked on creating the frontend for the project menu based on our [project plan](https://docs.google.com/presentation/d/1CFiTaqvGOJBBHy6SLb8dqiXlm94fUvoZnKz5r99-06Y/edit#slide=id.gd3dc9efc7b_0_107).
-I utilized Bootstrap to create the cards and left the titles, scrum team name, & developer names as variables.
+- [Sriya's Ticket](https://github.com/nighthawkcoders/nighthawk_society/issues/14): I worked on creating the **frontend** for the project menu based on our [project plan](https://docs.google.com/presentation/d/1CFiTaqvGOJBBHy6SLb8dqiXlm94fUvoZnKz5r99-06Y/edit#slide=id.gd3dc9efc7b_0_107).
+I utilized **Bootstrap** to create the cards and edited **CSS** to ensure that the cards would be in 4 columns.
 Next week, I will be working with Iniyaa on the frontend and backend of the chat feature.
+Once the backend of the filtering is near complete, I will using a **for loop** to replace the current text for the project name, scrum team, developers, and image, just like Sophie's project so that we can shave off excess HTML & CSS.
 - [Iniyaa's Ticket](https://github.com/nighthawkcoders/nighthawk_society/issues/18): I worked on starting the backend for the chat feature.
 I used flask forms and the method POST.
 Currently, it is not connected to a database that will update based on the comments that are submitted - my next goal is to create this database and make sure it updates based on what is input to the website.

 # How to develop code for this Project